Whether it's a group ride or a race, Zwift mass-start events give you a chance to experience the rush of riding in a peloton from the comfort of home.

 - E group: Open w/kg

 Note that some events will only have one group or will be designated as an open "E" group indicating its intended for riders of any level.
-(Again, additional details about the event are available on the website or through the Mobile Link app.)
+(Again, additional details about the event are available on the website or through the Companion app.)

 After you select a ride you're interested in, simply click the normal "RIDE" button and go about your Zwifting as usual.

-* (if you want to RSVP further in advance, see the Zwift Mobile App method below)
+* (if you want to RSVP further in advance, see the Zwift Companion app method below)

 When it's nearing time for the event to start, you'll see a popup letting you know it's time to officially join and get to the starting line.
 You can click "Let's Go" or just let it auto-select to teleport automatically to the starting gate so there's no need to get off the bike to click anything.
 You can also click on "JOIN EVENT" at the bottom left for up to half an hour before an event officially starts.

 If you click "No Thanks" you will not be automatically teleported before the event starts, so be sure to manually join at least 15 seconds before the official start time!

 Finally, you'll be brought in from the course to the starting area where you can chat with your fellow riders or warm up in place on a virtual trainer.
 Once the countdown hits 0:00, you're off to enjoy the ride!
 Your ride leader will give you further instructions from there.

 Joining an Event via the Zwift Companion app